The 10 Essential Health Benefits: All You Need to Know

-Let’s begin with a little background.
-To ensure higher quality coverage in health plans, the Affordable Care Act (ACA) sought to discover a sturdy base for health insurance requirements.
-The ACA, as of January 2014, has created a list of services that health insurance plans must provide coverage for.
-This mandatory set of services applies to individual plans or plans offered through the small-group markets place (employers with up to 50 employees).
-Because these general services have been deemed ‘essential’, they are known as the 10 essential health benefits.
+Since 2014, the Affordable Care Act (ACA) has mandated that insurance plans cover 10 specific services.
+This mandatory list of services applies to many individual health plans or plans offered through the small-group marketplace (employers with up to 50 employees).
+Because these general services have been deemed “essential,” they are known as the 10 Essential Health Benefits (EHB).

 The federal government has categorized approved prescription drugs.
 One from each category must be covered.

 This includes dental care, vision care, well-child visits, vaccinations, and immunizations.
-Dental and vision care must be offered to children through the age of 18 (2 routine dental exams; 1 yearly eye exam with corrective lenses).
+Dental and vision care must be offered to children through the age of 19 (pediatric oral health services can include two routine dental exams per year; ocular care can include one annual eye exam).

-Basically, this is a trip to the emergency room where you truly need care as soon as possible.
-This also means that you won’t be penalized if the hospital is out of network.
+This is a trip to the emergency room where you truly need care as soon as possible.
+It means that you won’t be penalized if the hospital is out of network.

 Treatment you receive in the hospital as part of inpatient care.
 Plans may limit coverage for extended stay.

 This includes services to treat behavioral health, provide counseling, or provide psychotherapy.